Arthur Hill

 Relative Seasonality and a Monthly Equity Curve

 The stock market has a long-term bullish bias and the monthly return metrics reflect this positive bias.
 Chartists looking for a seasonal edge can compare benchmark metrics with the monthly performance numbers.
-Months that outperform the benchmarks have a positive bias, while months that seriously underperform have a negative bias....
+Months that outperform the benchmarks have a positive bias, while months that seriously underperform have a negative...
 READ MORE

 MEMBERS ONLY